hasanisaeed/ryca-django-grpc/README.rst

-Django gRPC framework is a toolkit for building gRPC services, inspired by django-grpc-framework.
+Django gRPC framework is a toolkit for building gRPC services, inspired by django-grpc-framework: https://github.com/fengsp/django-grpc-framework.